 On February 29, 2012, February 28, 2011 and February 24, 2010, Silvercrest L.P. and Silvercrest GP LLC, our predecessor, granted equity-based compensation awards to certain of their principals based on the fair value of the equity interests of Silvercrest L.P. and Silvercrest GP LLC.
 Each grant included a deferred equity unit and performance unit, subject to forfeiture and acceleration of vesting.
 As a result of the reorganization of Silvercrest L.P. and the initial public offering, each 100 deferred equity units represent the unsecured right to receive 100 Class B units of Silvercrest L.P., subject to vesting over a four-year period beginning on the first anniversary of the date of grant.
 Each deferred equity unit, whether vested or unvested, entitles the holder to receive distributions from Silvercrest L.P. as if such holder held such unit.
-Upon each vesting date, a holder may receive the number of units vested or a combination of the vested units in cash.
+Upon each vesting date, a holder may receive the number of units vested or a combination of the equivalent cash value of some of the units and units, but in no event may the holder receive more than 50% of the aggregate value of the vested units in cash.
 To the extent that holders elect to receive up to 50% of the aggregate value of the vested units in cash, we could have less cash to utilize.
-We have accounted for the distributions on the portion of the deferred equity units that are subject to forfeiture as compensation expense will continue to be recognized on the February 29, 2012 grant date of the deferred equity unit and performance unit awards through February 29, 2016.
+We have accounted for the distributions on the portion of the deferred equity units that are subject to forfeiture as compensation expense.
+Equity-based compensation expense has been recognized on the February 29, 2012 grant date of the deferred equity unit and performance unit awards through February 29, 2016.